keppel2/pinn/README.md

 - Lexer. `text/scanner` mostly works because of similarity to Go.
 - Parser.
 LL(1).
 Small hack to lower precedence of range `:` operator in ternary `? :` expressions.
 - Generate x64/ARM64 assembly code.
 ARM64 is lapsed.
 Mac and Linux are supported but latest is Mac/x64.
   - Output binaries for Mac/Linux eventually in ARM64 and x64.
+LLVM is a strong candidate for final target.

 ## Tic-tac-toe solver as a unit test.